-Jake DeBrusk Extends Bruins’ Lead Over Senators After Solid Line change
+NESN

-Jake DeBrusk notched his second goal of the season Saturday.
+Jake DeBrusk notched his second goal of the season Saturday night.

-The Boston Bruins extended their winning streak to five games with a big 5-2 win over the Ottawa Senators on Saturday night.
-With the score sitting at 4-2 and under five minutes remaining, the Bruins made a quick line change in transition and then DeBrusk was able to ring the horn to put away the game in the Bruins’ favor.
+The Boston Bruins extended their winning streak to five games with a big 5-2 win over the Ottawa Senators with help from DeBrusk.

+With the score sitting at 4-2 and under five minutes remaining, the Bruins made a quick line change in transition and the second-line winger was able to ring the horn to put away the game in the Bruins’ favor.

-To see this “Change on the Fly,” check out the video above, presented by Valvoline.
+To see this “Change on the Fly,” check out the video above, presented by Valvoline Instant Oil Change.

 Thumbnail photo via Brian Fluharty/USA TODAY Sports Images